-COVID-19 UPDATE 3/23/2020: In an effort to comply with COVID-19 requests for social distancing, the Jefferson Parish Planning Department will be accepting applications and submitted revisions via email and regular mail only.
-Staff will not be available for in person meetings.
-Instead, please use the link above to contact our office with any questions regarding applications.
+COVID-19 UPDATE: Staff is available for in-person meetings by appointment only.
+Please use the link below to contact our office to schedule an appointment or with any questions regarding applications.
 Fillable pdf applications are available on the Code of Ordinances page.

 The Jefferson Parish Planning Department is involved in planning and development regulatory activities in the unincorporated areas* of Jefferson Parish, including:

 *For planning information concerning the municipalities of Grand Isle, Gretna, Harahan, Jean Lafitte, Kenner, and Westwego, click here.

 The Current Planning Division of the Planning Department is divided into two sections, Eastbank and Westbank, which accept applications for the following activities subject to a review process:

 - Change property boundaries through the subdivision process

 - Change the zoning of property or receive written confirmation of existing zoning of property

 - Develop a site plan in a special district, including

 - Old Metairie Neighborhood Conservation District (OMNCD)

 - Commercial Parkway Overlay Zone (CPZ)